Is Blue Light Therapy Right for You? Honest Answers for Real Skin Needs

 If you’re someone who finds yourself constantly dabbing at forehead shine or dealing with breakouts that pop up like clockwork, blue light LED facial therapy might be exactly what your skin’s been asking for.

-Blue light, especially in the 415–470 nm range, has been consistently shown to reduce acne lesions by targeting the exact zone where bacteria thrive: the uppermost layer of your skin.
+Targeting the exact zone where bacteria thrive: the uppermost layer of your skin.
 But here’s what’s especially promising, it’s not just about killing bacteria.

 One clinical study observed notable improvement in both inflammatory and comedonal acne in as little as 4–5 weeks.